What GMAT Score Do You Need For Harvard?

-As well as looking at average GMAT scores, it makes sense to look at the GMAT ranges for the business schools you apply to.
+As well as looking at average GMAT scores for Harvard, it makes sense to look at the GMAT range for the business schools you apply to.
 The GMAT range tells you what both the lowest and highest-scoring students in an MBA class earned on their GMAT exam

-Harvard’s MBA class of 2022 recorded a broad range of scores from 620 to 790, meaning HBS accepted at least one student with a 620 GMAT test score (considered low) all the way up to 790 (the highest GMAT score you can get is 800).
+Harvard’s GMAT score range for the MBA class of 2023 goes from 590 to 790, meaning HBS accepted at least one student with a 590 GMAT test score (considered low) all the way up to 790 (the highest GMAT score you can get is 800).

 In fact, while GMAT scores in the 500s are considered low, many of the world’s best business schools admit students with these scores.

 Shaifali Aggarwal, HBS alumna and founder of Ivy Groupe, a boutique MBA admissions consultancy , says she’s seen candidates overcoming weak GMAT scores by demonstrating strength in the other areas that HBS values—namely, a ‘habit of leadership’ and ‘engaged community citizenship’.